Treatment of chronic obstructive pulmonary disease by traditional Chinese medicine Morin monomer regulated by autophagy

 The effect of Morin on lung tissues of COPD rats in lung histological examination

 To evaluate the therapeutic effects of Morin and autophagy inhibitor 3-MA on COPD rat model, the rat lung tissues in each group were gathered and stained with HE, Masson, and PAS to observe the pathological changes.
 As shown in Figure 1, the rats in the control group had normal lung structure.
-The rat lung tissue of the model group showed incomplete alveolar enlargement (black arrow), obvious infiltration of inflammatory cells (red arrow), significant thickening of the bronchial wall (green arrow), thickening of the alveolar septa and deposition of a large amount of collagen fibers (yellow arrows), and significant proliferation of goblet cells (purple arrows).
-Compared with the model group, different degrees of alleviation were observed under the light microscope in each treatment group; for the Morin treatment group, the medium and high doses Morin being the most obvious.
+The rat lung tissues of the model group showed incomplete alveolar enlargement (black arrow), obvious infiltration of inflammatory cells (red arrow), significant thickening of the bronchial wall (green arrow), thickening of the alveolar septa and deposition of a large amount of collagen fibers (yellow arrows), and significant proliferation of goblet cells (purple arrows).
+Compared with the model group, different degrees of alleviation were observed under the light microscope in each treatment group; for the Morin treatment group, the medium and high doses Morin are the most obvious.

 The autophagosomes of the lung tissues were observed using TEM and the number of autophagosomes was recorded in every 10 fields at the magnification of 30,000 times.
 As presented in Figure 2, the number of autophagosomes in the lung tissues of the model group rats was obviously more than that in the normal (control) group.
 However, the number of autophagosomes in each treatment group was obviously less than that in the model group.